An example of a simple double Lie algebra: Finite-dimensional double Lie algebras

 where $e_1,\dots, e_N$ is a linear basis of $\End(V)$, $e_1^*,\dots, e_N^*$ is the corresponding dual basis relative to the trace form.

 A linear operator $P$ on~$\End(V)$ is called skew-symmetric if $P = -P^*$, where $P^*$ is the conjugate operator on $\End(V)$ relative to the trace form.

 {\bf Theorem~1}~\cite{DoubleLie}.
-Let $V$~be a finite-dimensional vector space with a double bracket $\dbl \cdot,\cdot \dbr$ determined by an operator $R\colon\End(V)\to \End(V)$ by~\eqref{eq:Bracket_via_RB}.
+Let $V$~be a finite-dimensional vector space with a~double bracket $\dbl \cdot,\cdot \dbr$ determined by an operator $R\colon\End(V)\to \End(V)$ by~\eqref{eq:Bracket_via_RB}.
 Then $V$ is a double Lie algebra if and only if $R$ is a~skew-symmetric RB-operator of weight~0 on $\End(V)$.

 {\bf Remark 1}.
 Theorem~1 was stated in~\cite{Schedler} in terms of skew-symmetric solutions of the associative Yang---Baxter equation (AYBE).
-Since there exists the one-to-one correspondence between solutions of AYBE and Rota---Baxter operators of weight~0 on the matrix algebra~\cite{Unital}, Theorem~1 follows from~\cite{Schedler}.
+Since there is a one-to-one correspondence between solutions of AYBE and Rota---Baxter operators of weight~0 on the matrix algebra~\cite{Unital}, Theorem~1 follows from~\cite{Schedler}.
 Actually, Theorem~1 was mentioned also in~\cite{DoublePoissonFree}.

 Let us consider several examples of double Lie algebras and corresponding RB-operators.
 We will use the linear basis $e_{ij}$, $1\leq i,j\leq \dim(V)$, of $\End(V)$.
 So, we have $e_{ij}^* = e_{ji}$ relative to the trace form.